-A. Number of acres, location of the site, existing use, surrounding uses, types of businesses, and proposed uses: Applicant proposes to rezone approximately 6.2 acres of property to allow for a mixed-use, sports and entertainment development (the "Project") on the property bounded by A. Philip Randolph Boulevard, Georgia Street, Grant Street and Arlington Expressway as more particularly described in Exhibit 1 (the "Property") and conceptually depicted in the Site Plan filed herewith.
+A. Number of acres, location of the site, existing use, surrounding uses, types of businesses, and proposed uses: Applicant proposes to rezone approximately 7.52 acres to allow for a mixed-use, sports and entertainment development (the "Project") on the property bounded by A. Philip Randolph Boulevard, Georgia Street, Grant Street and Arlington Expressway as more particularly described in Exhibit 1 (the "Property") and conceptually depicted in the Site Plan filed herewith.
 The parcels comprising the Soccer Entertainment Complex PUD are shown in Table 1.
 The Property falls within the CGC and MDR land use categories, Urban Priority Development Area, and PBF-1 zoning district.
 The portion of the Property currently designated MDR is subject to a companion land use amendment to CGC.

 The Property, less RE# 130840-0000, is currently owned by the City of Jacksonville (the "City") and subject to a Purchase and Sale Agreement between the City and RP Sports Investments, Inc. under Ordinance 2023-0087 (the "Purchase and Sale Agreement").
-A companion Development Agreement between the City and RP Sports Investments, Inc., under Ordinance 2023-\\\\, provides additional details regarding the Project.
-The Project is also subject to proposed right-of-way closures for portions of Albert Street, Georgia Street and Grant Street by Ordinance 2023-\\\\, and as conceptually depicted on the Site Plan.
+A companion Development Agreement between the City and RP Sports Investments, Inc. that provides additional details regarding the Project will be offered for Council consideration via future legislation.
+The Project is also subject to proposed right-of-way closures for portions of Albert Street, Georgia Street and Grant Street, to be offered for Council consideration via future legislation, and as conceptually depicted on the Site Plan.